krathalan/apparmor-profiles/README.md

 You may need to edit the profile to allow access to your SSH keys, if you keep them somewhere other than `~/.ssh`.

 ### streamlink
-You will need to set `mpv` as your default player and have the separate `mpv` AppArmor profile from this repository enabled.
+You will need to set either `mpv` or `vlc` as your default player.
+If you choose `mpv`, you must have the separate `mpv` AppArmor profile from this repository enabled.
+If you choose `vlc`, I have not written an AppArmor profile for it yet, so streamlink will execute `vlc` unconfined (less secure).

 ### swaybg ⚠️
 From the top of the profile: